Buying a home together as a first-time buyer and existing homeowner

 Understanding your joint mortgage options

-When one partner is already a homeowner and the other is a first-time buyer, lenders may apply different rules and affordability criteria.
-Whilst getting a mortgage broker’s advice isn’t strictly essential, they can provide clarity, carefully explaining the impact of your mixed status on your mortgage options.
+If you’re a first time buyer but your partner is not, lenders may apply different rules and affordability criteria.
+While getting a mortgage broker’s advice isn’t strictly essential, they can provide clarity, carefully explaining the impact of your mixed status on your mortgage options.

-Stamp duty becomes trickier when buying jointly, especially if one partner already owns a property.
-Typically, first-time buyer stamp duty relief doesn't apply if one applicant already owns or has owned property previously.
+Stamp duty becomes trickier when buying jointly, especially when a first time buyer is buying with a second time buyer.
+That’s because, typically, first time buyer stamp duty relief doesn't apply if one applicant already owns or has owned property previously.

-This means you will unfortunately have to pay stamp duty even when just one of you is an existing homeowner.
+This means you will unfortunately have to pay the entirety of the stamp duty even when just one of you is an existing homeowner.

 Using existing equity wisely